 6. Portion and indent.
 Pinch off tablespoon sized portions of dough and roll into a smooth ball.
 Arrange on your baking sheet with about 1 inch of space between each portion.
 Press down the center of each ball with your thumb (or anything with a similar size) to create an indent in the middle.

 7. Bake!
 You may notice the center indents puff up while baking and fill in the middle of the cookie.
-That’s normal – all you have to do is gently press them down right after you take them out of the oven.
-They’ll be soft and easy to shape while they’re hot.
-I like to use the bottom of an espresso cup to press the centers down again.
+That's normal - all you have to do is gently press them down right after you take them out of the oven.
+They'll be soft and easy to shape while they're hot.
+I like to use the bottom of a measuring spoon to press the centers down again.

 8. Fill!
 You can fill the cookies while they're still hot - for a slightly chewier center - or let them cool completely and fill them afterwards.
 The filling will cause the cookies to soften over time, so if you prefer a crispier cookie, fill them right before enjoying!

 Thumbprint cookies fillings:

 When it comes to filling options for these cookies, the possibilities are endless!
 You're basically looking for anything with a similar thickness and consistency to jam, but other than that, there really aren't any rules.

 Here are a few of my favorite fillings for thumbprint cookies:

 • jam (raspberry is traditional, but you can use any type you like!)